Skin Graft Care

 3. What do you think is the top nursing priority for a client with a skin graft?

-4. Why is long term skin care important for best results with a skin graft?
+4. Why is long-term skin care important for best results with a skin graft?

 Case Study

-Let’s consider the case study of a 45-year-old male client who presents to the ED with a partial thickness burn to the 50% of the left lateral thigh following a cooking accident at home involving hot oil.
+Let’s consider the case study of a 45-year-old male client who presents to the ED with a partial thickness burn to 50% of the left lateral thigh following a cooking accident at home involving hot oil.
 The decision is made to perform a split-thickness skin graft (STSG) for optimal wound healing and to minimize scarring.
 The client has no significant medical history, is a non-smoker, and has no history of diabetes or vascular disease.

 Postoperatively, the client is closely monitored for signs of graft adherence and potential complications.
 Dressing changes are scheduled every 2–3 days, during which the wound is inspected for signs of infection, hematoma, and graft failure.
 Special care is taken to prevent infection or mechanical disruption of the graft.

 By the end of the second week, the graft has fully adhered, and the bolster dressing is removed.
 Mild hyperpigmentation is present, but the client is reassured that skin coloration will improve over time.
-The client is educated on the importance of long-term care, including the application of moisturizers and sun protection to the graft site to prevent dryness, discoloration, and excessive scarring.
+The client is educated on the importance of long-term care, including applying moisturizers and sun protection to the graft site to prevent dryness, discoloration, and excessive scarring.
 The donor site heals rapidly within 10 days, showing minimal scarring.

 Ask yourself...